ipfs/ipfs-blog/src/_blog/practical-explainer-ipfs-gateways-part-2.md

 ## Content publishing lifecycle

-Now that you're familiar with content retrieval, we'll take a look at the other end of retrieval, namely **content publishing** – the process by which content becomes discoverable in the IPFS network by advertising provider records.
+Now that you're familiar with content retrieval, we'll take a look at the other end of retrieval, namely **content publishing**.
+Content publishing is how your content becomes discoverable to peers in the IPFS network.

 > **Note:** The term **publishing** is a bit misleading, because it refers to the publishing of provider records to the DHT; not the actual content.
 For this reason, you might see the term **advertising** also used.

 This is a continuous process that starts when you first add content to an IPFS node and repeats every 12 hours (by default) as long as the node is running.

-When you add a file to an IPFS node using the `ipfs add` command, the process can be broken down from a high level into the following steps:
+When you add a file to an IPFS node using the `ipfs add` command, here's how it becomes published and discoverable across the network:

 1. The file is chunked into blocks and a [Merkle DAG](https://docs.ipfs.io/concepts/merkle-dag/) is constructed.
 You get back the root CID of the DAG.
 2. The blocks of the file are made available over [Bitswap](https://docs.ipfs.io/concepts/bitswap/) so any peers can request.